antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 Today, we’re announcing the release of **ML.NET 0.6**.
 We released ML.NET 0.1 at //Build 2018, ML.NET is a cross-platform, open source machine learning framework for .NET developers.
 If you haven’t tried ML.NET yet, here’s how you can get started!

-With this ML.NET 0.6 release we largely focused on releasing a preview version of the **new API** for building and consuming models along with adding support for scoring [ONNX](https://onnx.ai/) models.
-Other enhancements include improvements to ML.NET TensorFlow integration, performance speed-up for our prediction engine, more consistency with the .NET type-system and model deployment compatible for serverless workloads like Azure Functions.
+With this ML.NET 0.6 release we largely focused on releasing the first iteration of **new ML.NET APIs** for building and consuming models.
+These new APIs aer more flexible and enable various new tasks and code workflow that weren't possible with the previous *LearningPipeline* APIs.

+In addition we're also adding support for getting predictions (scoring) [ONNX](https://onnx.ai/) models.

+Other enhancements include improvements to ML.NET TensorFlow scoring, performance speed-up for our prediction engine, more consistency with the .NET type-system and having a model deployment compatible for serverless workloads like Azure Functions.

 The new API is the most important part of this release.
 This new ML.NET API improves flexibility and ease of use for additional scenarios not possible before.
 We are starting to deprecate the current `LearningPipeline` API.
 Because this is a significant change we also want an open discussion where you can provide feedback and help shape the long-term API for ML.NET.